Scientific Name

 How to Grow and Care

 Since they are big-sized plants that need plenty of space for their roots, repotting should be done every other year or when the plant has outgrown its pot.
-If the plant needs repotting, use a fairly impoverished soil specially designed for cacti.
+If the plant needs repotting, use fairly impoverished soil specially designed for cacti.

 See more at How to Grow and Care for Myrtillocactus.